werf/werf/docs/pages/configuration/stapel_image/git_directive.md

 ### Remote repositories

-Building an application image may depend on source files in other repositories.
-Werf provides the ability to add files from remote repositories too.
-Werf can detect changes in local repositories and remote repositories.
+Building an application image may depend on source files in other repositories. werf provides the ability to add files from remote repositories too. werf can detect changes in local repositories and remote repositories.

 ## Syntax of a git mapping